LHS 1678: LHS 1678 A

 The primary component of the system is a red dwarf star (spectral type M3V, sometimes called LHS 1678 A) which has 0.345 times the mass and 0.329 times the Sun's radius.
 It has a surface effective temperature of 3490 K, which is significantly cooler than the Sun, (Note: The Sun's effective temperature is 5772 K for reference.) and is emitting a luminosity equivalent to 1.45% of the solar luminosity.
 LHS 1678 A is metal-poor compared to the Sun, with an abundance of iron equivalent to 44% of the solar level.
-Its rotational period is between 66±22 days (the Sun's rotational period is 24.5 days for reference), and its age is estimated to be 4.22 billion years.
+Its rotational period is 66±22 days (the Sun's rotational period is 24.5 days for reference), and its age is estimated to be 4.22 billion years.
 It hosts three exoplanets orbiting it which are smaller than Earth.